-17 Delicious Recipes You Can Make With a Can of Beans
+17 Delicious Recipes Featuring a Simple Can of Beans

-Consider this a formal petition to make 2020 The Year of The Bean.
+Consider this a formal petition to make this year The Summer of The Bean.
 Beans are versatile!
 Beans are high in protein!
 Beans have playground rhymes about their benefits and flatulent side effects!
 And, most importantly, beans are convenient.
-Almost everyone has a can of beans in their pantry at any moment, which makes these canned bean recipes must-know information for quick and healthy weeknight dinners.
+Almost everyone has a can of beans in their pantry at any moment, which makes these canned bean recipes must-know information for your repertoire of easy, healthy dinner recipes.

 Pinto Bean and Pumpkin Mole Chili